 “It is the responsibility of every engineer to give the highest regard to his profession and conduct himself with integrity when executing his task”.
 Discuss this statement in detail within the context of the Malaysian environment.

-In the context of a developing country like Malaysia, in some cases, clients however have different mindset from that of the engineers.
-Clients are more concern about the cost implication of the generated design solution; they are more interested in design solution that is cost effective and yet fulfils the minimum design requirements by the Government.
-In this respect, clients would normally opt for design solutions that are cost effective, that stay within their budget.
+However, in some cases especially in developing country like Malaysia, clients have a different mindset from that of the engineers.
+Clients are more concern about the cost implication of the generated design solution; they are more interested in design solution that is cost effective and yet fulfil the minimum design requirements by the Government.
+In this respect, clients would normally opt for design solutions that are cost effective, and stays within their budget.

 Engineers are constantly wondering if they should go for expensive design solution that would definitely give both long-term efficient operations and maintenance and most importantly getting a higher professional fees, or go for an ‘ok’ design solution that might not be able to guarantee the quality aspects of the project and yet getting a lower professional fees.